The Society of Classical Poets: The Keystone Scops

 decisive victory against the savages of southern Colorado.
 So efficient were his

 military tactics, that, by 1784, he had the barbarians suing for peace."

 after his death, de Anza was disinterred and reburied in a "magnificent marble

 memorial mausoleum."
-One can feel Mac's reverence for a
+In his word choices, one can feel Mac's reverence for

-"civilized" conqueror and his disdain for the backwards victims in his word choices.
+"civilized" conqueror and his disdain for the backwards victims.
 De Anza's victims were "savages" and

 "barbarians" even though he was the one invading their native land and savagely